muratk3n/thirdwave/en/tweets/2020/week7a.md

 ---

 Great.
-Now let's add the automafic-money-creation-per-user, digital-basic-income feature so money base expands, everyone has money for basics, we can then have the digital currency of the future.
+Now let's add the automagic-money-creation-per-user, digital-basic-income feature so money base expands, everyone has money for basics, we can then have the digital currency of the future.